alphabytedigital/alphabyte-bpo-website-testing/context.md

     "typescript": "^5"
   }
 }
-Next Step: Proceed with a safe and compatible plan to implement the desired features (promo banner, smooth scroll, full-screen sections, dynamic navbar, and hero background animation) using the current, stable tech stack.
+Next Step: Review the new header implementation and plan further visual refinements or content additions.